-Pursuant to the Investor Rights Agreement, dated as of June 4, 2021, as amended on December 6, 2021, by and among the GigCapital4, Inc., a Delaware corporation and predecessor to the Company, AE BBAI Aggregator, LP, a Delaware limited partnership ("AE Aggregator"), (iii) BBAI Ultimate Holdings,
+Pursuant to the Amended & Restated Investor Rights Agreement dated as of December 6, 2021, by and among the GigCapital4, Inc. a Delaware corporation and predecessor to the Corporation ("GigCapital4"), AE BBAI Aggregator, LP, a Delaware limited partnership ("AE Aggregator"), BBAI Ultimate Holdings, LLC, a Delaware limited liability company ("Ultimate," together with AE Aggregator and any of their Permitted Transferees (as defined therein) that have executed a joinder to the Investor Rights Agreement, the "Partners" and each a "Partner"), GigAcquisitions4, LLC, a Delaware limited liability company ("Sponsor"), and any other parties thereto from time to time (as the same may be amended, supplemented, restated or otherwise modified from time to time, the "Investor Rights Agreement")), and the provisions set forth below about each such right subject to ownership of certain beneficial ownership of our common stock, as of the date of this proxy statement, of the eight directors on our Board

-LLC, a Delaware limited liability company ("Ultimate," together with AE Aggregator and any of their Permitted Transferees (as defined therein) that have executed a joinder to this Investor Rights Agreement, the "Partners" and each a "Partner"), GigAcquisitions4, LLC, a Delaware limited liability company ("Sponsor"), and any other parties thereto from time to time (as the same may be amended, supplemented, restated or otherwise modified from time to time, the "Investor Rights Agreement"), of the eleven directors on our Board (i) seven of such directors are nominated by the Partners (at least four of whom are required to satisfy applicable independence requirements (including at least two of whom are required to be sufficiently independent to serve on the audit and compensation committees)), (ii) three of such directors are nominated by the Sponsor (at least one of whom are required to satisfy all applicable independence requirements independent to serve on the audit of serve on the audit committee of the Board as a chair and the compensation committee as a member)), and (iii) one of such directors are nominated mutually by the Partners and the Sponsor and required to satisfy all applicable independence requirements.
+(i) seven of such directors are nominated by the Partners, and (ii) one of such directors are nominated mutually by the Partners and the Sponsor and required to satisfy all applicable independence requirements.

 The Partners' right to nominate directors to our Board is subject to its beneficial ownership of specified proportions of our common stock, par value \$0.0001 per share ("Common Stock") beneficially owned by the Partners on the closing date of the business combination with GigCapital4 ("Closing Date").
-If the Partners own beneficially: (i) 50% or greater of such shares of Common Stock beneficially owned by the Partners on the Closing Date, they have the right to nominate seven directors; (ii) less than 50% but greater than or equal to 40% of such shares of Common Stock beneficially owned by the Partners on the Closing Date, they have the right to nominate six directors; (iii) less than 40% but greater than or equal to 30% of such shares of Common Stock beneficially owned by the Partners on the Closing Date, they have the right to nominate five directors; (iv) less than 30% but greater than or equal to 20% of such shares of Common Stock beneficially owned by the Partners on the Closing Date, they have the right to nominate four directors; (v) less than 20% but greater than or equal to 10% of such shares of Common Stock beneficially owned by the Partners on the Closing Date, they have the right to nominate three directors; (vi) less than 10% but greater than or equal to 5% of such shares of Stock beneficially owned by the Partner on the Closing Date, they have the right to nominate two directors; (vii) less than 5% but greater than 0% of such shares of Common Stock beneficially owned by the Partners on the Closing Date, they have the right to nominate one director; and (viii) 0% of such shares of Common Stock beneficially owned by the Partners on the Closing Date, they have no right to nominate any directors pursuant to the Investor Rights Agreement.
+If the Partners own beneficially: (i) 50% or greater of such shares of Common Stock beneficially owned by the Partners on the Closing Date, they have the right to nominate seven directors; (ii) less than 50% but greater than or equal to 40% of such shares of Common Stock beneficially owned by the Partners on the Closing Date, they have the right to nominate six directors; (iii) less than 40% but greater than or equal to 30% of such shares of Common Stock beneficially owned by the Partners on the Closing Date, they have the right to nominate five directors; (iv) less than 30% but greater than or equal to 20% of such shares of Common Stock beneficially owned by the Partners on the Closing Date, they have the right to nominate four directors; (v) less than 20% but greater than or equal to 10% of such shares of Common Stock beneficially owned by the Partners on the Closing Date, they have the right to nominate three directors; (vi) less than 10% but greater than or equal to 5% of such shares of Common Stock beneficially owned by the Partner on the Closing Date, they have the right to nominate two directors; (vii) less than 5% but greater than 0% of such shares of Common Stock beneficially owned by the Partners on the Closing Date, they have the right to nominate one director; and (viii) 0% of such shares of Common Stock beneficially owned by the Partners on the Closing Date, they have no right to nominate any directors pursuant to the Investor Rights Agreement.
+The Partners currently have no right to nominate any directors pursuant to the Investor Rights Agreement because they no longer own any shares of Common Stock.